soderlind/poxford-spellchecker/README.md

 </p>

 This is a proof of concept, it's not without bugs.
 Feel free to fork the repository and make it better!

+Remember to add your API key to [poxford-spellchecker-rpc.php](poxford-spellchecker-rpc.php#L10).
+You get the key when you [sign up](https://www.projectoxford.ai/Account/Login?callbackUrl=/Subscription/Index?productId=/products/557a4bd3e597ed1a5886b8d5) at projectoxford.ai